Innovative orthopaedic procedures

 By working closely with a team of biomedical engineers, we are able to provide innovative solutions for animals who would otherwise face a lifetime of medical management, loss of limb or euthanasia.

-Here are some interesting examples of patients who have benefitted from this unique teamwork.
+Here are some interesting examples of patients who have benefited from this unique teamwork.

 Max | Endoprosthesis